hack2skill/gen-ai-rush-buildathon/AI Alchemists/README.md

   Protoype: The prototype is a web-based platform designed for farmers to identify and address crop diseases efficiently.

--Farmers can easily upload images of their crops experiencing potential disease symptoms through the user-friendly interface.
+- Farmers can easily upload images of their crops experiencing potential disease symptoms through the user-friendly interface.

--Advanced machine learning algorithms analyze the uploaded images, accurately detecting the presence of diseases and identifying the specific crop affected.
+- Advanced machine learning algorithms analyze the uploaded images, accurately detecting the presence of diseases and identifying the specific crop affected.

--Beyond detection, the prototype provides tailored cure and supplement suggestions based on an extensive database of remedies compiled in collaboration with agricultural experts.
+- Beyond detection, the prototype provides tailored cure and supplement suggestions based on an extensive database of remedies compiled in collaboration with agricultural experts.

--Farmers receive prompt results, enabling them to take immediate action and prevent disease spread, optimizing agricultural productivity.
+- Farmers receive prompt results, enabling them to take immediate action and prevent disease spread, optimizing agricultural productivity.

--The platform's continuous learning process includes regular updates to its dataset and model to adapt to emerging diseases and changing agricultural conditions.
+- The platform's continuous learning process includes regular updates to its dataset and model to adapt to emerging diseases and changing agricultural conditions.

--Regular enhancements and refinements ensure the prototype remains up-to-date, reliable, and capable of meeting the evolving needs of the farming community.
+- Regular enhancements and refinements ensure the prototype remains up-to-date, reliable, and capable of meeting the evolving needs of the farming community.

--The crop disease detection prototype represents a groundbreaking advancement in precision agriculture, leading to enhanced crop health, increased yields, and sustainable agricultural practices.
+- The crop disease detection prototype represents a groundbreaking advancement in precision agriculture, leading to enhanced crop health, increased yields, and sustainable agricultural practices.

 ## Tech Stack:
 ● Next.js